 Call our Skills for All Infoline on 1800 506 266.
 We can talk to you about what you'd like to do, and help you find the information you need on careers, jobs and training.

-If you’re looking for work, thinking about getting back into work after a break, or want to work more hours, Career Services have experienced and qualified people who can help.
+If you’re looking for work, thinking about getting back into work, or want to work more hours, Career Services have experienced and qualified people who can help.
 They will provide one-on-one support to help you connect with the learning, training and work opportunities available to you.
 To find out more or check your eligibility for Career Services call our Skills for All Infoline on 1800 506 266.

 Centrelink and Jobs Services Australia providers

 If you are unemployed, Centrelink may refer you to a Job Services Australia provider who can talk to you about your existing skills, job prospects and training options.

 Call Centrelink’s Employment Services on 13 28 50.

 Job Services Australia has services and support to help you find work.
 Visit Australian JobSearch.